 - How the user took the heroin

 Addiction to heroin builds tolerance within the body.
-How the addict applies heroin to the body through injecting, snorting, or smoking can affect tolerance build-up.
+How the person with an addiction applies heroin to the body through injecting, snorting, or smoking can affect tolerance build-up.
 Switching methods of ingestion are common to alter tolerance levels.
-In determining how long does heroin stay in the system, one must consider this factor.
+When determining how long heroin stays in the system, one must consider this factor.

 Smoking Heroin: The user smokes heroin in powder form using glass pipes.
 Another method is inhaling heroin by heating heroin with a flame off the aluminum foil.
 This method carries the label of chasing the dragon.
 It is not uncommon for smokers to switch over to injecting heroin.